Angarsk8/elixir-concurrent-scraper/README.md

 The purpose of this program is to scrape concurrently (separate processes) the data from some Udemy courses pages and retrieve the relevant data as a JSON document (see sample output below).
 This version proved to be upto ***6x*** times faster than the non concurrent version of this program and upto ***10x*** faster than a [Ruby](https://github.com/Angarsk8/udemy_courses_scraping) version of this program, in a couple of tests that I did in my computer.
 I haven't done any proper benchmark to test that better, but I will include one in the future.

-To execute the program you have to run the following command in a shell prompt:
+To execute the program you have to run the following command:

 ```
 $ ./courses_scraper <path_to_the_file_with_courses_paths>